 While waiting for the ferry, I saw a family of cats.
-Cats here are so scrawny!
+A little scrawny, but they are adorable nevertheless.

-Awww!
-But unfortunately, it was already time to leave the island.
-Time really seems to pass by quickly when you’re on vacation
+Time really seems to pass by quickly when you’re on vacation.

-Anyway, I end this post by showing you a picture of the Vesuvius volcano in the foreground …
+I end this post by showing you a picture of the Vesuvius volcano in the foreground.